YibinLong/Crosswind/PRD.md

 As a scheduler, I want flights automatically checked for unsafe weather so I can cancel before students arrive.
 **Acceptance Criteria:**

-* System fetches weather for each active booking (hourly cron).
+* System fetches weather for each active booking (hourly cron: EventBridge in prod; node-cron in dev).
 * Detects unsafe conditions per training level.
 * Flags conflict in database.
   **Data Model Notes:**